-For television interviews, shotgun or hypercardioid microphones are the perfect choice.
-These microphones are highly directional; both mics reject sound to the side and rear and prioritize sound in front of the microphone.
+For television interviews, shotgun or hypercardioid are the perfect choice.
+These are highly directional; both mics reject sound to the side and rear and prioritize sound in front.
 The microphones are typically placed overhead, in front of the presenter using a boom pole.
 While the shotgun mic is usually the go to option, the hypercardioid is often preferred for indoor spaces.
 Both mic styles excel at capturing dialogue while rejecting background noises.

 Other Notable Microphones